 Prior to her work in communications and development, Anat managed statewide outreach.
 She helped coordinate CDF's Every Child, a Healthy Child project in 19 school districts of Harris county, and produced highly visible billboard and restaurant tray-liner campaigns in ten Texas cities to promote awareness of CHIP and Children's Medicaid.
 Her 2004 report on the State of Elementary Health Coverage in Houston ISD, presented to then Superintendent Dr. Abe Saavedra and the Houston School Board contributed to the success of CDF's earliest school-based outreach pilot linking health enrollment with school enrollment.
 The success of this pilot provided the necessary foundation for what is today one of CDF's signature national outreach initiatives.
 In January of 2016, the U.S. Depts of Education and Health and Human Services highlighted CDF's school-based health outreach model as the first of a set of five recommendations for states across the country to strengthen the link between student health and education.

-Anat's prior experience includes three years at Baker Botts LLP, both in Dallas and Austin.
+Anat's prior experience includes three years at the international law firm Baker Botts LLP, in both Dallas and Austin sections.

-Anat graduated from the University of Texas at Austin with a BA in Government, and holds an MPA from the University of Houston.
-She is a wife and mother of two girls, and serves on the Board of Directors of the Evelyn Rubenstein Jewish Community Center.
+Anat graduated from the University of Texas at Austin with a BA in Government and earned an MPA from the University of Houston.
+She is a proud mom of two young children, and serves on the Board of Directors of the Evelyn Rubenstein Jewish Community Center of Houston.